-“You must live in the present, launch yourself on every wave, find your eternity in each moment.
+“You must live in the present, launch yourself on every wave, and find eternity in each moment.
 Fools stand on their island of opportunities and look toward another land.
-There is no other land; there is no other life but this.”
+There is no other land; there is no life but this.”

 As sweat collected on my brow and my breathing deepened, my heart was pounding, and I had moments I needed to hold on to a tree branch or rock, I realized that the hike I was participating in was hard.

 Recent hiking group chatter sparked my interest in getting to Glen Onoko before the trail was supposedly closing due to dangerous conditions due to the erosion of the trail after the destination became a heavily visited park for tourists and locals alike.

 This steep, 3.7-mile loop trail near Jim Thorpe features multiple waterfalls & scenic views.
 At an elevation of 1,003 feet, it overlooks the Leigh Gorge.
 The Pennsylvania Game Commission owns the property as part of State Game Lands and has closed the trail to the falls from Lehigh Gorge State Park in the Jim Thorpe area of Carbon County.
 I did see improper footwear and observed people smoking pot, being unsafe at times, and taking some variation of risks of slipping and falling, but luckily, when I was there just before it closed (April 27), no one was injured.
 However, I did hear later that there was one rescue call.
 In the past few years, an increase in injuries and even deaths prompted action for safety concerns.

 Maybe it will get repaired, and by then, travelers will also consider their safety before setting off to charge to the top of a slippery rock 80 feet above a gorge.